DragonSenses/Curiosity/Rust/ch-4/ch04-01-what-is-ownership.md

 Accessing data in the heap is slower than accessing data on the stack because you have to follow a pointer to get there.
 Contemporary processors are faster if they jump around less in memory.
 Continuing the analogy, consider a server at a restaurant taking orders from many tables.
 It's most efficient to get all the orders at one table before moving on to the next table.
 Taking an order from table A, then an order from table B, then one from A again, and then one from B again would be a much slower process.
 By the same token, a processor can do its job better if it works on data that's close to other data (as it is on the stack) rather than farther away (as it can be on the heap).

+When your code calls a function, the values passed into the function (including, potentially, pointers to data on the heap) and the function's local variables get pushed onto the stack.
+When the function is over, those values get popped off the stack.

+Keeping track of what parts of code are using what data on the heap, minimizing the amount of duplicate data on the heap, and cleaning up unused data on the heap so you don't run out of space are all problems that ownership addresses.
+Once you understand ownership, you won't need to think about the stack and the heap very often, but knowing that the main purpose of ownership is to manage heap data can help explain why it works the way it does.

+### Ownership Rules

+First, let's take a look at the ownership rules.
+Keep these rules in mind as we work through the examples that illustrate them:

+* Each value in Rust has an *owner*.
+* There can only be one owner at a time.
+* When the owner goes out of scope, the value will be dropped.